User Guide

 • Visible duration (in minutes and seconds)

-• Max visual magnitude (using same scale as astronomical brightness, i.e., apparent magnitude)
+• Max visual magnitude (using the same scale as astronomical brightness, i.e., apparent magnitude)

 • Time, azimuth, elevation, and compass direction for the start time, max elevation time, and end time